James Philip: Lake Calumet Airport

 In 1990, Mayor Richard M. Daley, announced his proposal for the Lake Calumet Airport, which would have resulted in the demolition of all of Hegewisch, along with portions of Burnham and Calumet City.
 The airport faced staunch opposition from Hegewisch residents.
 Philip opposed the Lake Calumet Airport, believing an airport in Peotone, then regarded as an alternate site, would be better suited for an airport.
 He also opposed the state government paying $2 billion of the airport's costs.
 In the face of this opposition, Daley declared the airport proposal "dead" and focused on plans to expand O'Hare International Airport.

 Criminal Justice

-Philip's legislative stances on crime have been mixed.
+Philip's legislative stances on crime were mixed.
 With backing from the gun lobby representing downstate hunters, Philip fought to reduce the penalty for illegal possession of firearms to a misdemeanor.
 However, he also fought to expand the death penalty to apply to all convicted murderers.
 The proposed legislation he endorsed also proposed mandatory 10–year prison sentences with no chance of parole for using firearms in a "safe retail zone", defined as shopping malls, strip malls and commercial districts with more than three stores.
 Philip expressed a preference for expanding this portion of the law to all gun-related crimes, not just safe retail zones.
 State's attorneys in the six-county Chicago metropolitan area agreed with Philip's stance on gun crimes, but were mixed with regards to changes in the death penalty.